-- The manufacturer, outside the CoT, purchases a list of matching DDIDs from a search engine. - 2.
+- 1. The manufacturer, outside the CoT, purchases a list of matching DDIDs from a search engine. - 2.
 The DDIDs are submitted to one or more Trusted Parties, accompanied by an offer letter and a policy modification allowing access (upon acceptance) to Data Subjects' email and/or home addresses. - 3.
 Each Trusted Party then forwards the offer letter to the Data Subjects matching those DDIDs (provided they have opted-in to receiving such an offer). - 4.
 If a Data Subject recipient accepts the offer, the recipient's policy is updated with (perhaps temporallylimited) permission for exposing their home and/or e-mail addresses to the shoe company. - 5.
 The shoe manufacturer, now part of the CoT, but only with respect to this specific offer and only in the most limited sense, then receives a list of e-mail and home addresses of those who wish to receive the coupons.
 Note that this list is necessarily highly targeted and accurate and therefore of maximum value to the shoe manufacturer.
 This is precisely how the CoT, by increasing privacy/anonymity, also increases value.
 The shoe manufacturer may be assured that all mailings done this way will be sent to those with substantial interest in the manufacturers' offer.

-FIG. 1G builds upon the prior example in FIG. 1D where a GPS-enabled blood pressure monitor securely stored patients' locations and blood pressure levels via Dynamic Anonymity.
+FIG. 1G builds upon the prior example in FIG. 1D where aggregate counts (or incidence frequency, if the query 40 a GPS-enabled blood pressure monitor securely stored patients' locations and blood pressure levels via Dynamic Anonymity.
 Dynamic Anonymity may be leveraged to:

-- Avoid imposition of HIPAA data handling obligations on business associates involved in data processing flows if data in their possession does not constitute Personal Data (PD). - 2.
+- 1. Avoid imposition of HIPAA data handling obligations on business associates involved in data processing flows if data in their possession does not constitute Personal Data (PD). - 2.
 Ensure that access to, and use of the data, by the physician satisfies HIPAA obligations.

-Note that the following scenario assumes that both a Data Subject patient and his/her physician have accounts inside the Circle of Trust.
+Note that the following scenario assumes that both a Data Note that the party posing the query does not have access 50 Subject patient and his/her physician have accounts inside the Circle of Trust.